-Some action items within the Delaware Action Plan may be impacted by the COVID-19 crisis.
-Delaware County SWCD will continue to follow the guidance from New York State, the US Federal government and local county government to stop the spread of the COVID-19 virus.
+In 2020-2021, some action items within the Delaware Action Plan were impacted by the COVID-19 crisis.
+Delaware County SWCD will continue to follow the guidance from New York State, the US Federal government, local county government, and the Delaware County Soil and Water Conservation District's policies to stop the spread of the COVID-19 virus.